top of page

 But for the Glisson Group, Mississippi is home.
 It is the "Movement's Broadway," as one SNCC mentor, Charles "Chuck" McDew, told our president and founder.
 It's the place of "Mama'anem," another mentor, the Reverend Will D. Campbell shared, where family and love can be both comfort in the storm and sometimes the hypocritical shield that blinds us to prevent truth-telling.

-It is in this place feared by most and yet loved by enough to make a difference that the Glisson Group has learned how to end racism.
-The recipe is simple but profound and not for the faint of heart: presence, purpose and power, which are cultivated through healing, education and repair.
+It is in this place feared by most and yet loved by enough to make a difference that the Glisson Group has been learning how to end racism.
+The recipe is simple but profound and not for the faint of heart: presence, purpose and power, which are cultivated through healing, education, and repair.

-Education resides in telling the truth, even if it's hard, and becoming an engaged citizen aware not only of one's rights but also one's obligations to others.
+Education resides in telling the truth, even if it's hard, and becoming an engaged citizen, aware not only of one's rights but also one's obligations to others.
 As we understand the obstacles before us, we find our collective purpose for working together.
+A shared and accurate understanding of history bolsters purposeful work.

 Repair results from intentional, creative and on-going responses to the devastation wrought by racism and white supremacy.
-Through organizing, people with a shared vision find each other and amplify and achieve their mutual dreams of creating a just and welcoming world.
+Through community building and organizing, people with a shared vision find each other and amplify and achieve their mutual dreams of creating a just and welcoming world.
+This kind of regenerative collective power creates new beginnings and, in time, a better world.

-These lessons, born of hard work, commitment, and imagination, are now manifest in a trust-building, relationship-forming and community organizing process called The Welcome Table™.
-Used effectively in more than twenty-five states and influenced by best practices in other sites of conflict like Northern Ireland and South Africa, The Welcome Table™ is a powerful tool for ending racism and cultivating interdependence.
+These lessons, born of hard work and continual practice, commitment, and imagination, are now manifest in a trust-building, relationship-forming and community organizing process called The Welcome Table™.
+Used effectively in more than twenty-five states and influenced by best practices in other sites of conflict like Northern Ireland and South Africa, The Welcome Table™ is a powerful tool for ending racism and cultivating interdependence and for fortifying democracy.

-It requires people of good will, who don't have to agree with each other, but who see that substantive, systematic and sustainable change to division and discrimination require courage, persistence and creativity.
-As Margaret Wheatley says, we need "warriors for the human spirit."
+It requires people of good will, who don't always have to agree with each other, but who see that substantive, systematic and sustainable change to division and discrimination require courage, persistence and creativity.
+As Margaret Wheatley says, we need "for every problem, community is the answer."

 Are you ready to make a difference?
 As the members of the Student Nonviolent Coordinating Committee (SNCC) used to say, "Come.
 Let us build a new world together."
 All are welcome.